zuixjs/zkit/README.md

 1. Run `npm install` to install development dependencies
 2. Run `npm start` to start local web server
+3. Run `npm run watch` to watch file tree for changes and rebuild

-The `source/lib` folder is where components are stored.
+The `source/lib` folder is where zKit components are located.
 The `source/docs` folder contains documentation of each component in the `lib` folder.

-To build the website
+To manually build the website files

-`npm run build`
+    npm run build

-this will generate website static files to the `docs` folder.
+files are generated in the `docs` folder.

 ###### Resources